-All of this could have been avoided if you’d just set your Android phone or tablet up to wirelessly mirror to your computer or television.
+Ever want to take the image or video content on your Android smartphone or tablet, and put them onto your PC’s display, or even your living room TV set?
+It’s not that difficult.
+There are a number of software solutions that let you set your Android phone or tablet up to wirelessly mirror to your computer or television.
 Instead of dealing with chargers, wires, headaches, and troubleshooting, you can beam content straight from your phone to your entertainment system, streaming Netflix, Hulu, YouTube, music, and any other number of entertainment sources.
-This type of wireless mirroring can even be handy for displaying your family photos, home videos, and any other media you might have saved on your phone or tablet.
-And if you’re in the conference room, mirroring can make presentations a snap, so your focus is on the presentation at hand instead of the technology in front of you.
+You can use this mirroring to display photos, show home videos, or play any other kind of media you have on your phone or tablet.
+In the workplace, you can use this technology to make presentations a snap, letting you focus on the presentation at hand instead of the technology in front of you.

 Though mirroring your phone has traditionally required some form of computer or laptop device hooked up to your television to make the entire system work, the last few years have made the entire system a whole lot easier.
 From Google’s Cast standard to other similar wireless setups, mirroring your Android phone or tablet has never been easier.
-Let’s take a look at our favorite apps and setups for mirroring your phone to a computer or television.
+In this article we will take a look at our favorite apps and setups for mirroring your phone to a computer or television.

 An unsurprising pick to anyone who’s used a Cast-enabled device, Google’s Home app makes it easy to manage and control every Cast-supported device in your house.
 Cast support is built into nearly every Google-made Android app on the Play Store, not to mention Netflix, Hulu, Spotify, HBO Now, and so much more.
 Multiple televisions, including most of Vizio’s lineup, now ship with Cast support built into the device, and if you don’t have something that supports cast, Google’s own Chromecast device only costs $35 from your local big box store.
 It’s one of the cheapest entries into the world of streaming apps, and you control everything straight from your phone with dedicated apps.
 Even better, you can mirror your entire phone’s display, making it easy to show photos, give presentations, and anything else you’re looking to do on your television.
 Let’s take a look at the Home app that controls it all.